-A GCSE in Sociology will require you to use a wide range of skills, including English, Mathematics and Science, as we will be reading articles, writing essays, analysing data and conducting our own research.
+A GCSE in Sociology will require you to use a wide range of skills including English, Mathematics and Science.
+We will be reading articles, writing essays, analysing data and conducting our own research.

 · Gain an understanding of how society works

 · Learn about the fundamentals of sociology through learning about the work of a number of key sociologists

 · Develop skills of critical analysis and start to become reflective thinkers

 · Begin to think independently about issues raised and to consider the impact they have on our lives

 · Develop research skills by conducting their own studies

 · Learn how sociology is central to everyday life in everything from education to family structures to crime and deviance

 · Understand how sociology fits in to individual, social and cultural diversity